Our work is supported by a number of funders and organisations, including:

 If you would like to play People’s Postcode Lottery for a shot at bagging one of these huge prizes and to help support WTSWW, visit postcodelottery.co.uk or call Freephone 0808 10 98 765.
 Players must register and be over 16.

 Thanks to the support from PPL we are able to help wildlife in Wales.
-Find out more about PPL in the video below.
+Find out more about PPL and how it works

 Have you ever wondered what happens to all those five pences that we pay when we’ve forgotten our shopping bags?
 In Wales, all branches of The Co-op donate the single-use carrier bag charge to Wildlife Trusts Wales so that we can continue our work to protect wildlife for the future.